-Total Metal Jacket Bullets Explained
+Total Metal Jacket Bullets: TMJ Ammo Explained

-Total metal jacket bullets, often referred to simply as "TMJ", are one of the most widely used bullet type at indoor ranges and among competitive shooters.
-The reason for this is a simple one but important: The normal full metal jacket or FMJ bullet has a small amount of exposed lead at the base of the bullet while the TMJ does not.
-The TMJ surrounds the otherwise exposed lead area with copper.
-Using TMJ bullets, along with other steps to minimize lead exposure can make you a healthier shooter.
+Total metal jacket bullets, often referred to as "TMJ," are one of the most widely used bullet types at indoor ranges and among competitive shooters.
+The reason for this is simple, but important: The normal full metal jacket (or FMJ bullet) has a small amount of exposed lead at the base, while the TMJ instead surrounds the exposed lead area with copper.
+Using TMJ bullets, along with other steps to minimize lead exposure, can make you a healthier shooter.

 TMJ and Lead Safety

-If you have genuine lead concerns or shoot indoors regularly, the TMJ is probably the better option.
-Cases of health issues arising from FMJ ammunition are rare, so there is a bit of debate about how much FMJ use can harm you when shooting indoors.
+Some indoor ranges go a step further and only carry particular types of TMJ ammunition – such as the Speer Lawman and Blazer by CCI.
+This, along with lead abatement systems in indoor ranges, make shooting indoors cleaner and safer.
+If you have genuine lead concerns or shoot indoors regularly, the TMJ is the better option.
+Cases of health issues arising from FMJ ammunition are rare, so keep in mind there is a debate about how much FMJ use is harmful.

 Is lead safety the primary reason TMJ rounds are used?
 The short answer is yes, depending on sites you visit or ranges you use.
 Everyone will have their own (often very strong) opinion about it, which is why many ranges are specific about acceptable bullets and casings.